 - Access to services.

-The informational content of the Safety Audit has been defined in consultation with the GBV Sub-Cluster, Child Protection Sub-Cluster, and the Water, Sanitation, and Hygiene (WASH) Cluster in Iraq.
+The sectorial indicators and GBV risk scoring system of the Safety Audit has been defined in consultation with relevant protection stakeholders, led by the GBV Sub-Cluster and Child Protection Sub-Cluster, and further validated with operational actors, including the Camp Coordination, Camp Management (CCCM), Shelter, and the Water, Sanitation, and Hygiene (WASH) Clusters in Iraq.

 4. Emergency Tracking